by ProcureDeskLast Updated : Sep-09-2018

 There are two challenges with this approach

 Audits are mostly done post-purchase.
-You might find issues but it can not be corrected in most of the cases
+You might find issues but they can not be corrected in most of cases

-So let’s look at an alternate approach which is more full proof.
+So let’s look at an alternate approach that is more foolproof.

-It can automatically ensure that purchasing policy is followed.
+It can automatically ensure that the purchasing policy is followed.

 Let’s say based on anticipated spend and type of category, the system can automatically suggest 2-3 vendors who can be invited to bid.
 In cases where you have a sole source vendor strategy, the system can route the quote to that specific supplier.